 1.1 Aphid resistance: We will test the genetic relatedness of five sources of cowpea aphid (Aphis craccivora) resistance.
 Field observations in Africa and California indicate differential effects of resistance sources on aphid populations from different cowpea production areas.
-Cowpea lines IT97K-556-6, KvX295-2-124-99, an IITA wild donor line (TVNu1158), UCR01-11-52/SARC1-57-2, and 58-77 representing a set of resistance donor genotypes plus known susceptible control lines were seed-multiplied in 2014.
-Uniform screens in field locations across all project NARS (Burkina, Ghana, Senegal) and California are being conducted in 2014 in field plots or in screenhouses, with 4-fold replication, using standard resistance assessment scales across all test sites.
-The uniform test design and coordination planning for the aphid resistance assessment was developed by the project team in FY13 - FY14.
+Cowpea lines IT97K-556-6, KvX295-2-124-99, an IITA wild donor line (TVNu1158), UCR01-11-52/SARC1-57-2, and 58-77 representing a set of resistance donor genotypes plus known susceptible control lines were seed-multiplied in 2014 and again in spring 2015.
+A uniform test design and coordination planning for the aphid resistance assessment was developed by the project team in FY13 - FY14.
 Additional germplasm lines are included in the screening sites to search for more sources of resistance.
-This multi-site phenotype screening for resistance response will be repeated in FY15, following additional seed increases, to provide a minimum of 2 years of data.
+Uniform screens in field locations across all project NARS (Burkina, Ghana, Senegal) and California were conducted in 2014 in field plots or in screenhouses, with 4fold replication, using standard resistance assessment scales across all test sites. although some sites had insufficient aphid infestation.
+This multi-site phenotype screening for resistance response is being repeated in FY15 starting in July.
+Following additional seed increases, the tests will be conducted in main season FY16 to provide a minimum of 2-3 years of data.
 The resistance donors and susceptible controls were SNP genotyped in FY14, coordinated by UCR.
 We are working with Dr. B. Pittendrigh and M. Tamo (Project SO1.B1) in the characterization (molecular fingerprinting) of the aphid isolates representing the different aphid populations at each location.
 This will be especially valuable if, as expected, aphid biotypes are delineated on the cowpea resistance sources.
-Samples of aphids will be collected and stored for DNA extraction, with a view to developing a DNA sequence based fingerprint to distinguish the isolates.
+Samples of aphids will be collected and stored for DNA and RNA extraction (using RNAlater kits), with a view to developing sequence and expressionbased profiles to distinguish the isolates.
 We will also be advised by Dr. Kaloshian at UCR who has been working on the complete aphid genome sequence.

 New segregating populations and some existing ones between aphid resistant and susceptible parents will be used to phenotype screen for QTL discovery.
 Depending on the source, we are at different stages of QTL mapping.
-We are finishing a QTL discovery effort for aphid resistance in IT97K-556-6.
-In Ghana we have an F2 population between a susceptible elite line and resistance donor KvX295-2-124-99.
-This population will be genotyped and phenotyped in FY15 for QTL mapping.
-From the wild donor IITA line TVNu1158 a RIL population has been developed for mapping QTL but will require phenotyping and genotyping.
-This work is being planned in collaboration with Dr. Fatokun at IITA, Nigeria under the TL1 project, but the results will directly impact the LIL breeding decisions.
+We have completed a QTL discovery effort for aphid resistance in IT97K-556-6, identifying one major and one minor QTL, to which other resistance sources will be compared.
+In Burkina, we have an F2 population between a susceptible elite line and resistance donor KvX295-2-124-99.
+For QTL mapping, this population is being advanced to F3 families in FY15 and will be phenotyped and genotyped in FY16.
+From the wild donor IITA line TVNu1158 a RIL population has been developed for mapping QTL and seed increase is underway in FY15.
+We plan on phenotyping and genotyping this population in FY16.
+This work is being planned in collaboration with Dr. Fatokun at IITA, Nigeria.
 The QTL will be included in foreground selection in the breeding populations, with a plan to target effective resistance sources within a given NARS region (i.e., match effective resistance with preferred and adapted cowpea types for the relevant production area).